hknd23/DeepLearningCausal/README.md

 The tutorial for `metalearner_ensemble` for the T-learner is [here](/tutorial.md#ensemble-t-learner).

-The estimated CATE for the T-learner and S-learner obtained via ensemble learning can be displayed by using XX:
+The estimated CATE for the T-learner and S-learner obtained via ensemble learning can be displayed by using ggplot2 in R:

 ![](tutorial_files/figure-gfm/visualstnn-1.png)<!-- -->
 ![](tutorial_files/figure-gfm/visualstnn-2.png)<!-- -->